wp-plugins/woocommerce-product-stock-alert/readme.txt

 10. An email sent to the customer when the product becomes available

 == Changelog ==
+= 1.0.2 =
+*   Fixed minor bug and compatible with latest WooCommerce

 = 1.0.1 =
 *   Fixed some issue and now plugin is working with Variable product.